cgruver/okd4-upi-lab-setup/docs/pages/DNS_Config.md

        _etcd-server-ssl._tcp.okd4.your.domain.org    86400     IN    SRV     0    10    2380    etcd-1.okd4.your.domain.org.
        _etcd-server-ssl._tcp.okd4.your.domain.org    86400     IN    SRV     0    10    2380    etcd-2.okd4.your.domain.org.

+1. The db.sinkhole file is used to block DNS requests to `registry.svc.ci.openshift.org`.
+This forces the OKD installation to use the Nexus mirror that we will create.
+This file is modified by the utility scripts that I provided to enable and disable access to `registry.svc.ci.openshift.org` accordingly.

 When you have completed all of your configuration changes, you can test the configuration with the following command:

         named-checkconf